meituan/mssapi_java/README.md

 # MSS(Meituan Storage Service) SDK for Java

-This is version 1 of the MSS SDK for Java.
+This is MSS SDK for Java.

 ## Installation